Hive Documentation

 AI Providers

-11 providers with automatic complexity-based routing and fallback:
+15 providers with dynamic model fetching, automatic complexity-based routing, and fallback:

 Cloud